Rishi Sunak and Liz Truss vie for UK prime minister | World

 The poll was done before the finalists were defined and pointed out that he would lose to Liz Truss as well as Penny Mordaunt or Kemi Badenoch, the last to leave the dispute.

-Sunak and Truss have presented policy proposals to try to give their campaigns a boost, seeking to shift the focus away from promises of tax cuts, at a time when the UK’s weakening economy has left people with the biggest squeeze on their finances for decades.
+Sunak and Truss have presented policy proposals to try to boost their campaigns, seeking to shift the focus away from promises of tax cuts at a time when the UK’s weakening economy has left people with the biggest squeeze on their finances for decades.

 The two have made a point of bolstering their right-wing credentials in seeking support from members of the party, which, according to a 2020 survey, tends to be older, male, southern English and a supporter of Brexit.